deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Do Lee.

-My favorite Code School path is iOS.

-* Git
-* JavaScript
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.

-* Ruby
+* Ruby on Rails
+*Git